BasilNjoga/100daysofcode/README.md

 #### Thoughts:
 It took a bit of struggle to start but i did and im moving.
 **link to work** [Netflix Website](https://github.com/BasilNjoga/100daysofcode/blob/master/Netflix%20website.html)

+### Day Three:
+Ive worked on finalising the css and adding the pictures for my project [Netflix Website updated](#) I started on finishing up on my css classes in freecord.org and working on my typing also This challenge has similarly encouraged me to pair it up with other things in  my life with the hope of finishing them
+#### Thoughts:
+Im a bit tired but inspired and ready to achieve more.